 The golden rule is only ever outsource your non core business functions.
 Universities must decide how dependent they are on ICT to answer the core non-core question.

 The full article is available in the May 2020 edition of University Business.

 About the author

-Naomi Clews is an independent procurement consultant who is based at the Keele University Science and Innovation Park.
-Naomi writes procurement articles for education publications.
-Find out more about how to save money through procurement by visiting our website
+Naomi Clews is an independent procurement consultant find out more about how to save money through procurement by visiting our website.